 Post Modernism first emerged as a philosophical movement amid the ruins and tribulations of postwar Europe and stems from a general disillusionment with thirties-era modernism brought about by World War II.
-It was natural, and almost inevitable, that people who had suffered through the war (and the preceding Great Depression) would question the ideals ofperpetualprogressinherent inmodernism, and that would lead to a philosophy of questioning everything in general.
-It should come as no surprise that much post-modernist thinking originated in those countries (France, Germany) that suffered the greatest devastation (There are also those who say Post Modernism was primarily a French reaction to their postwar insignificance, but that's just being snide.note an argument that makes the French more significant.
+It was natural, and almost inevitable, that people who had suffered through the war (and the preceding Great Depression) would question the ideals of perpetual progress inherent in modernism, and that would lead to a philosophy of questioning everything in general.
+It has been pointed out that much post-modernist thinking originated in the countries (France, Germany) with a history of wartime devastation (There are also those who say Post Modernism was primarily a French reaction to their postwar insignificance, but that's just being snide.note an argument that makes the French more significant.
 See?)

 Post-modernism in books and movies was largely a questioning on the nature of narrative and plot and characterization.
 An epic story with The Hero at the centre with everyone else a Satellite Character to him, was succeeded by stories with Loads and Loads of Characters with The Hero, if it is used, now having Designated Protagonist Syndrome and openly presented and critiqued as an Audience Surrogate.
 Essentially, authors wanted readers to be more aware of how storytelling works and interact and question it so that they become active rather than passive audiences, and this was related to the Viewers Are Geniuses, the aversion of Small Reference Pools and all kinds of Genius Bonus enforced in these books.
 In Europe this was related to the fact that modern democracies and totalitarian governments are too vast for any single heroic figure to have a resonance since WW2 wasn't won by a single great general's gambit or small heroic actions but a complex series of interconnected decisions and a Gambit Pileup so vast that the world is still trying to put it together.
 And ultimately, both the Russians and the Americans were too late to do anything to halt the Final Solution aside from counting the bodies and helping the survivors.
 After that, artists and philosophers felt that old forms of storytelling would no longer work in this new reality.
 The famous Frankfurt critic, Theodor Adorno, famously stated that poetry was impossible after Auschwitz, not a literal statement of course but a general feeling, that was echoed and felt by many artists who felt that conventional storytelling no longer explained the tragedy and horror of the times and that any artist or philosopher who tries to come up with a "Grand Narrative" that ties everything together is either delusional or dangerous.